domferr/tilingshell/README.md

-# ModernWindowManager #
+# Modern Window Manager #

 This is a Gnome Shell extension implementing modern windows tiling system by extending GNOME's default 2 columns to any layout you want!
-It has the same UI of your GNOME theme, it supports multiple monitors and spanning of multiple tiles.
-It is also the first and only extension that provides Windows 11's snap assistant and supports multi monitors with different scaling factors!
+- 🤩 first and only extension that provides Windows 11's **snap assistant**
+- 🖥️🖥️ **multiple monitors support**, even with different scaling factors!
+- ⚙️ manage, edit, create and delete layouts with a **built-in editor**
+- 💡 layouts are not strict, you can **span multiple tiles** if you want
+- 🚀 automatically sets the same UI of your GNOME theme, for a **seamless integration**!

 Can be installed on Gnome Shells from 40 to 44 on X11 and Wayland.
 This extension also provides all the functionalities of Windows 11 Snap Assistant and Windows PowerToys FancyZones.